Azure/azure-functions-durable-extension/docfx/articles/topics/sub-orchestrations.md

+> [!WARNING]
+> This documentation is out of date and will be deleted.
+The official documentation has been moved [here](https://docs.microsoft.com/en-us/azure/azure-functions/durable-functions-sub-orchestrations).

 # Sub-Orchestrations
 In addition to calling activity functions, orchestrator functions can also call other orchestrator functions.
 This is useful when you have a library of orchestrator functions and want to build a larger orchestration around them.
 This is also useful if you need to run multiple instances of an orchestrator function in parallel.